-Eligibility (e.g. related to employment or family circumstances)
+Eligibility (e.g., related to employment or family circumstances)

-- Employees must be employed under law no.657 (civil servants) or no. 4857 (private sector workers) - Self-employed are eligible if they hold 4/b insurance status.
+- Employees must be employed under law no.657 (civil servants) or no. 4857 (private sector workers).
+The leave is not compulsory.
+The law states 'if the civil servant desires', they can opt for ten days of paternity leave. - Self-employed are eligible if they hold 4/b insurance status.